regevbr/log4js-cloudwatch-appender/README.md

 - `accessKeyId` - Optional if credentials are set in `~/.aws/credentials`
 - `secretAccessKey` - Optional if credentials are set in `~/.aws/credentials`
 - `layout` - Custom layout.
 See [suggested layout](#suggested-json-layout)
-- `lawgsConfig` - Optional vonfig object for lawgs:
+- `lawgsConfig` - Optional config object for lawgs:
     - `showDebugLogs` - Show debug logs.
 Default: false.
     - `uploadMaxTimer` - After this ms timeout, flush to server.
 Default: 5000.
     - `uploadBatchSize` - After this amount of logs, flush to server.
 Default: 500.

 ## Suggested json layout

-Logs are easier to query whn they are formatted as json.
+Logs are easier to query when they are formatted as json.
 Following is a suggested json layout to set for this appender.
 The logging style should be: